zeditor01/cdc_examples/C007_kafka.md

 It is part of a series of documents providing practical worked examples and guidance for seting up CDC Replication between mainframe data sources and mid-range or Cloud targets.
-The complete set of articles can be accessed using the links at the very top of this page.
+The complete set of articles can be accessed using the README link at the very top of this page.

 <br><hr>